 Ken Berlin, President and CEO, said “the country should follow New Jersey’s lead and make a bold, national commitment to zero-carbon energy and provide the investments needed to make it happen.
 Before the COVID-19 crisis, solar installer and wind energy technician were the two fastest-growing careers in the country.
-When the health care crisis ends, a nationwide plan mirroring New Jersey’s commitment could create millions of clean energy and energy efficiency jobs to jumpstart the nation’s economic recovery.”
+When the healthcare crisis ends, a nationwide plan mirroring New Jersey’s commitment could create millions of clean energy and energy efficiency jobs to jumpstart the nation’s economic recovery.”

 So what has New Jersey done to catch the attention of businesses, entrepreneurs, economists and environmentalists alike?

-New Jersey is taking advantage of its key location along the Atlantic coast to support major offshore wind initiatives.
-The state made headlines last year with the announcement of the largest offshore wind project in the nation.
-Set 15 miles off the coast of Atlantic City, the $1.6 billion Ocean Wind project was the first offshore wind farm approved by the state and will be developed through a partnership between PSEG and Ørsted.
+New Jersey is taking advantage of its strategic location along the Atlantic Coast lease areas to support major offshore wind initiatives.
+The state made headlines in 2019 with the announcement of Ocean Wind, the largest offshore wind project in the U.S. to date.
+Set 15 miles off the coast of Atlantic City, the $1.6 billion Ocean Wind project was the first offshore wind farm approved by the State and will be developed through a partnership between PSEG and Ørsted.
 At 1,100-megawatts the project will help the state achieve its goal of producing 7,500 megawatts of wind energy by 2035.

-The $300-$400 million investment will create over a thousand jobs for both the manufacturing and construction sectors of the state.
-Phase one is set to begin in 2021, with a 30 acre site being developed for marshaling activities and a 25-acre element set for component manufacturing.
+The New Jersey Wind Port will create over a thousand jobs for both the manufacturing and construction sectors of the State.
+Phase one is underway with a 30-acre site being developed for marshaling activities and a 25-acre element set for component manufacturing.
 For phase two, the additional 150 acres will further build out vast manufacturing facilities, where turbine parts such as blades and nacelles will be produced.

 Ørsted Doubles Down on New Jersey

-Incubators Help Startups Get Their Footing
+CleanTech Incubators Help Startups Get Their Footing

 Rutgers, The State University of New Jersey, established the Ecocomplex Clean Energy Innovation Center to be a hub for cleantech, environmental research, and business incubation.
 Entrepreneurs have been working with the complex for almost two decades for technology concept assessments, testing and engineering support, permitting guidance, and business development and training.
 As with many incubators that are part of NJEDA’s NJ Ignite program, there are also outreach programs, networking meet-ups, and state of the art lab space to help startups scale.